Prices may vary for special exhibitions.

 - To arrange a formal or commercial shoot please see our Photography Policy and email to email@example.com.

-- Water bottles with lids are permitted inside the galleries.
-However, to keep works of art pristine, food, other beverages, and chewing gum are not allowed inside the galleries.
+- Water bottles with lids are permitted inside the IMA Galleries.
+However, to keep works of art pristine, food, other beverages, and chewing gum are not allowed inside the IMA Galleries.

 - Guests 15 years and younger must be accompanied by an adult at all times.